huysentr/CPP-Library-Symbol-Management/unix/absorption/example2/README.md

 libc.so.6 => /lib64/libc.so.6 (0x00007f3c7d403000)
 /lib64/ld-linux-x86-64.so.2 (0x00007f3c7e50c000)
 ```
 The relevant shared objects are  `libsomelib.so` and `libbaselibB.so`.
 The latter is loaded last and this is the reason `"baselibB"` is not part of the output.
-This is because both libs contain the same symbol, the symbol from `baselibA` is exposed in `somelib`!
+This is because both libs contain the same symbol -- `basefunc`, the symbol from `baselibA` is exposed in `somelib`.

 Run `objdump -T libsomelib.so`:
 ```